HL7/fhir-shorthand/input/pagecontent/reference.md

 ```

 {%include tu-div.html%}
-Path rules can also be used to include optional fixed values of a path in an Instance and indicate the order for slices to appear in an Instance.
+Path rules can also be used to indicate the order for slices to appear in an Instance and to include optional fixed values of a path in an Instance.
 Path rules have no impact on all other FSH entity types; the only purpose of the path rule on those entities is to set context.
 </div>